Diocese of Green Bay: 1600 to 1800

 The first Catholic presence in present-day Wisconsin was that of French Catholic missionaries in the Green Bay area in the 17th century.
 When French explorer Jean Nicolet entered the Green Bay areas in 1634, he was followed by Jesuit missionaries.
 Wisconsin became part of the French colony of New France.

-The first catholic missionary in the Superior region was Reverend René Menard, a French Jesuit missionary who was fluent in the Ojibwe, Odawa, and Huron dialects.
+The first catholic missionary in the Superior region was René Menard, a French Jesuit missionary who was fluent in the Ojibwe, Odawa, and Huron dialects.
 In Spring 1661, he explored to Chequamegon Bay on Lake Superior.
-In 1665, Reverend Claude Allouez started a Catholic mission near Chequamegon Bay, naming it the Mission of the Holy Ghost.
-In 1669, Reverend Jacques Marquette arrived at the mission after Allouez moved to the Fox River Valley.
+In 1665, Claude Allouez started a Catholic mission near Chequamegon Bay, naming it the Mission of the Holy Ghost.
+In 1669, Jacques Marquette arrived at the mission after Allouez moved to the Fox River Valley.
 Marquette baptized over 1,000 converts.
 In 1669, Allouez and Marquette established St. Joseph in La Pointe, but it was later abandoned.

 Allouez celebrated Mass with a Native American tribe near present-day Oconto, Wisconsin in December 1669, the feast of St. Francis Xavier.
 He established the St. Francis Xavier Mission there.
 The mission moved to Red Banks for a short time in 1671, and then to De Pere, where it remained until 1687, when it was burned.
 The missionaries worked with the Meskwaki, Sauk, and Ho-Chunk tribes, protected by Fort Francis near Green Bay.
 When Fort Francis was destroyed in 1728, the missionaries left the area.

 When the British took control of New France in 1763 after the French and Indian Wars, the bishops in Quebec continued to have jurisdiction in the region.
 In 1791, soon after the conclusion of the American Revolution, Pope Pius VI erected the Diocese of Baltimore.
 It covered all the American states and the Northwest Territory, which included part of present-day Wisconsin.
 The rest of Wisconsin became part of the territory after the Louisiana Purchase in 1803.